 Adopting Lean PPM™

 The first step in implementing Lean PPM™ is the decision to redesign your own PPM process.
 The Lean PPM™ framework defines a series of meetings and roles by means of which the process can be implemented and anchored in the company.
 The exact implementation differs from company to company, but the Lean PPM™ framework can be divided into four areas: Strategize, Collect, Decide, and Execute.
 The following descriptions of these areas should give you a good idea of what they are and how they work.
-If you want more detailed information on each of them, you can find it here.

 The aim of this area is to translate your corporate strategy into criteria you will use to assess new project proposals and determine the priority of approved project proposals.
 Depending on the company, you adjust your rating system every 6 to 12 months in so-called strategy workshops.